MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ## Hosting

 All extensions are distributed to users as a special archive \(`.zip`\) file with a `.crx` suffix.
-Extensions hosted in the Microsoft Edge Add-ons store are uploaded as `.zip` files.
+Extensions published to the Microsoft Edge Add-ons store are uploaded as `.zip` files.
 The publishing process automatically converts the `.zip` file into a `.crx` file.

 The following two scenarios don't require you to host your extension in the Microsoft Edge Add-ons store.